 Note: Lifetime risk figures are approximations based on published research and vary by specific variant, family history, and other factors.
 This table is for educational purposes.
 All risk assessments should be conducted with a licensed genetic counselor or physician.

-, those with the strongest evidence for population-level benefit from genetic testing.
+The Centers for Disease Control and Prevention (CDC) designates certain genomic conditions as Tier 1, those with the strongest evidence for population-level benefit from genetic testing.
 Two of the three CDC Tier 1 conditions involve hereditary cancer: (CDC, Tier 1 Genomic Applications)

 Tier 1 designation means that actionable interventions, increased screening, risk-reducing medications, and prophylactic surgery are available and evidence-supported when mutations are identified.